jakwings/node-temp-fs/README.md

 *   `path`: The absolute path to the tempdir.
 *   `recursive`: Whether unlink() will remove the tempdir recursively.
 *   `unlink`: A special function for you to remove the directory.
 If you invoke it with a callback function, it will become asynchronous.
+If the directory is not tracked, it may throw when an error occurs or the first argument of the callback function will be an Error object.

 ### tempfs.mkdirSync([options]): dir